 The above standard does not necessarily imply that the projected financial results and future financial positions would be identical to the projections prepared at the time the insurer's business plan was approved.
 Typically, there is a difference between the timing of the starting balance sheet date for the DCAT analysis and the timing when the business plan was approved.
-During this time, events may have occurred that lead to definitive changes in assumptions including any ripple effects.
-The projection on the future financial condition would reflect any material change that has obsurred during this time particularly if the DCAT analysis is done later in the year.
-Another possibility is that differences in opinion have emerged that lead to differentian between factual changes and subjective changes between the base scenario and the tusiness plan.
+During this time, events may have occurred which lead to definitive changes in assumptions including any ripple effects.
+The projection of the future financial condition would reflect any material change that has occurred during this time particularly if the DCAT analysis is done later in the year Anothe possibility is that differences in opinion have emerged which lead to different use scenario assumptions from those in the business plan.
+The report would differentiate to the factual changes and subjective changes between the base scenario and the business plan.

-The projected financial results and future financial positions under the base scenario may continue to be consistent with the business plan while still recognizing:
+The projected financial results and future financial position vider the base scenario may continue to be consistent with the business plant bile sill recognizing:

-- for distribution assumptions that differ hom those expected in the business plan; - recent management decisions that hay have not been anticipated or discussed in the business plan; - changes in the car can atto of the insurer not expected in the business plan; - the impact on Suthe experience, where appropriate, due to actual recent experience assumptions or decisions as described above.
+- actual recent experience that differs significantly from the business plan assumptions; - assumptions that differ from those expected in the business plan; - recent management decisions which may have not been anticipated or discussed in the business plan: - changes in the capitalization of the insurer not expected in the business plan; - the impact on future experience, where appropriate, due to actual recent experience as appropriate or decisions as described above.

-It is expected that segmentat deviations from assumptions in the business plan approved by the directors, as vell as significant deviations in the results for the forecast period, would be documented in the report.
+It is expected that stanificant deviations from assumptions in the business plan approved by the directors, as vell as significant deviations in the results for the forecast period, would be documented in the report.
 Where differences in the base scenario are not due to a recent reforecast of the business plan, the actuary would run the business plan as an additional scenario to ascertain the deviations in the results and would explain the rationale for the changes.